mendix/CameraWidgetForPhoneGap/README.md

 Setting that determines where the image will come from: gallery or the camera.

 ### Image quality
+This will change the image-width and height on output.
 Be aware that setting this higher will be more taxing and will take longer to upload.
 If quality width and height are both set to `0`, the image will be saved full size.

 #### Quality width
-The width of the image that is eventually stored and send to the application, between 0 and 100.
+Width in pixels to scale image.
+Must be used with targetHeight.
+Aspect ratio remains constant.

 #### Quality height
-The height of the image that is eventually stored and send to the application, between 0 and 100.
+Height in pixels to scale image.
+Must be used with targetWidth.
+Aspect ratio remains constant.